ECI codes

 Google Pay supports liability shift to issuers for qualified facilitated transactions that use Mastercard and Visa Android device tokens.
 For non-EU Visa cards, additional actions are required by merchants.

-Decrypt and handle Google Pay tokens for payments.
+Decrypt Google Pay tokens and process them securely for payments.

 decrypted.